 I consider it most regrettable that during the decorous Victorian era, the English began to restrain their puddings in china basins, and then to hide them away in larders.
 No wonder Norman Lindsay’s ‘magic pudding’ Albert was so crabby.

-2018 marks Albert’s 100th birthday.
-There is an exhibition in his honour at the State Library.
+2018 marked Albert’s 100th birthday.
+There was an exhibition in his honour at the NSW State Library.
 By the way, his advice to children was pure gold;

 Eat away, chew away…munch and bolt and guzzle,

 Never leave the table till you’re full up to the muzzle!

 Fortunately, we in the colonies were blissfully unaware of these trends.
 Australian housewives continued to allow their puddings to bounce joyfully around saucepans in their calico ‘undies’; as plump and round as ever (apart from poor Albert) .
 Afterwards, they hung them up proudly in the kitchen to ‘cure’ .